 - Useful guides, books, and how-to articles

 - ISC DNS Checker - Free, on the App Store.
-Also by Ray Bellis, this is another CLI tool, a resolver protocol-conformance tester for Apple IOS.
+Also by Ray Bellis, this is a resolver protocol-conformance tester for Apple IOS.
+This is not actively maintained.

 - EDNS Compatibility Tester - BIND developer Mark Andrews created this site and monitors the on-going scanning of the DNS root, top-level domains, and several lists of top Internet domains.
 Check your own domain or see the historical performance of the domains we monitor.